johanbrook/johanbrook.com/src/index.md

 templateEngine: njk,md
 ---

-My name is Johan.
 I’m coding & designing, and I like working with product, user experience, and interface design.
 And other things too.

 I'd like to write more (don't we all), and I consume a (un)healthy amount of music.